 Another way to handle being unable to stand back up following a fall, an inability to climb out of the bath or having another problem that needs human intervention, is to wear a medical alert system.

 These devices usually connect up to an active Wi-Fi network and use online communications to reach a medical call center.
-For this type of product, one of the top rated brands is the Bay Alarm Medical one, which supports pushing a button on a wrist band or a pendant to reach their call center staff.
+For this type of product, one of the top-rated brands in the Bay Alarm Medical one, which supports pushing a button on a wrist band or a pendant to reach their call center staff.
 At that point, the senior can get in touch with a friend, family member, or neighbor and contact the emergency services to send them on their way to assist them.
+(2)

 3. Fitbit Charge 3

 The Fitbit Charge is now in its 3rd iteration.
 There are all sorts of health trackers on the market.
 Some offer full monitoring of health vital signs (or their best approximation of them) but often they’re more than seniors require.